openBA-NextGenTV/OpenBA-NextGenTV/README.md

 ATSC Communication - it's RPC calls via websocket between TV and Broadcast Application.

-AEAT messages - it's just a message that comes from websocket by subscribing to org.atsc.notify
+AEAT messages - it's just a message that comes from websocket by subscribing to org.atsc.notify.